hasura/graphql-engine/docs/cloud/api-limits.rst

 Quick-create limits
 -------------------

 Hasura Cloud lets you add limits with one click from the list of past operations.
-(With Core, allow lists must be `managed manually <https://hasura.io/docs/1.0/graphql/manual/deployment/allow-list.html#enable-allow-list>`__.)

 .. thumbnail:: /img/cloud/security/pro-tab-apilimit-config.png
    :alt: Hasura Cloud Console create new api limit